deepstne/website/pages/staff.md

 </center>

 Mods are the server's general community moderators.
 They have access to moderation commands such as `/ban` and `/mute`, and have access to staff-only commands and permissions.
 They are also able to issue recommendations for permanent bans issued by Admins.

+Detailed rank information can be viewed on the server's [documentation](../docs).